tobyweston/blog/source/_posts/2019-08-29-upgrade-raspian-stretch-to-buster.md

     $ sudo sed -i 's/stretch/buster/g' /etc/apt/sources.list
     $ sudo sed -i 's/stretch/buster/g' /etc/apt/sources.list.d/raspi.list

 Verify this caught them all by running the following, expecting no output.
 If the command returns anything having previously run the `sed` commands above, it means more files may need tweaking.
 Run the `sed` command for each.
-The aim is to replace all isntances of "stretch".
+The aim is to replace all instances of "stretch".

     $ grep -lnr stretch /etc/apt